Welcome to the MRWA & Veolia Community Fund 2023-2024

 - A copy of your governing document, your Constitution/Memorandum/Articles of Association or set of rules.

-to be received within 7 days of submitting your application.
+Documents need to be received within seven days of submitting your application.

 13. What happens next?